 They even play a part in Greek mythology.
 The story goes that the olive was a gift to humankind from the Greek goddess Athena.

 There’s prehistoric evidence that they were growing in the Mediterranean basin (that’s the area around Italy, Greece, and Spain) as far back as 20-40 million years ago!

 The cultivation of olive trees began about 7,000 years ago in the warm climate of the Mediterranean.

 Olive trees can also live a very long time.
 There are some groves where trees have been dated back 2,000 years!

 These amazing trees produce loads of olives.
-The big trees can produce up to 400 pounds of the fruit per year.
+The big trees can produce up to 400 pounds of fruit annually.
 There’s even an olive tree in the country of Croatia that’s been carbon dated at 1,600 years old, which still produces fruit.

 What’s so special about olives?

 The olive tree has a long history of symbolism.
 Every part of the tree was revered.
 In ancient history, branches were offered as gifts to deities.
 Even today, olive branches still represent peace, glory, and abundance.